-- F10.4.1R A masters dissertation shall be assessed as a project module. - F10.4.2R A masters dissertation module shall be undertaken as the final part of a masters award. - F10.4.3R Students are permitted a sit and resit only for a masters dissertation module, unless the Award Board accepts their extenuating circumstances and permits a retake. - F10.4.4R Where students are eligible to resit, a maximum period of twelve months is permitted for the resubmission of the dissertation.
+F10.4.1R A masters dissertation shall be assessed as a project module.

+- F10.4.2R A masters dissertation module shall be undertaken as the final part of a masters award. - F10.4.3R Students are permitted a sit and resit only for a masters dissertation module, unless the Award Board has exercised discretion to permit an exceptional retake. - F10.4.4R Where students are eligible to resit, a maximum period of twelve months is permitted for the resubmission of the dissertation.